jstrimpel/lrrr/README.md

 > Ruler of the planet Omicron Persei 8!

 ### Require
 Lrrr can be included by other node modules.
-For instance LazoJS will include Lrrr and allow for default resource creation, e.g.,
+For instance LazoJS could include Lrrr and allow for default resource creation, e.g.,

 ```shell